Glossary of Formal Languages and Compilation

 LCM

-Leftmost (leftmost derivation)
+Leftmost (left derivation)

-A strategy that always replaces the leftmost non-terminal.
+Strategy that always replaces the leftmost non-terminal.

 → See B3